 Audit fees relate to the statutory audit.
-Fees of £31,363 (2022: £24,580), net of VAT, are payable to Deloitte LLP with respect to the current year.
-There are no fees payable to the auditors and their associates for services other than the statutory audit (2022: none).
+Fees of £30,573 (2023: £31,363), net of VAT, are payable to Deloitte LLP with respect to the current year.
+There are no fees payable to the auditors and their associates for services other than the statutory audit (2023: none).

-The release of accrued liabilities relates to fees accrued for the statutory audits relating to the financial years ended 31 December 2018, 31 December 2019 and 31 December 2020.
+The release of accrued liabilities in the previous year relates to fees accrued for the statutory audits relating to the financial years ended 31 December 2018, 31 December 2019 and 31 December 2020.
 The fees were paid on the Company's behalf by an intermediate parent, Lloyds Bank plc.
-However, Lloyds Bank plc has since confirmed there is no obligation to repay this balance.
+However, Lloyds Bank plc has since confirmed there was no obligation to repay this balance.

-The Company has no employees (2022: none).
+The Company has no employees (2023: none).
 The Directors are employed by other companies within the Group and none of the Directors received any emoluments from the Company in the current or previous year.